Taking place at beautiful Jericho Beach in July each year, the Vancouver Folk Music Festival is one of the Lower Mainland’s premier music festivals.

 TIP #3: The festival is a cashless event.
 That means you’ll only be able to pay for things (like food, drinks, souvenirs and admission at the gate) with debit, Visa, MasterCard, American Express, Discover Cards, Apple Pay or Google Pay.

-TIP #4: In 2025 the Celebration of Light fireworks competition kicked off on Saturday, July 19th.
-Performances at the Vancouver Folk Music Festival likely pauses so everyone could appreciate the fireworks display that night, and the view from Jericho Beach is actually pretty good!
+TIP #4: In 2025, the Celebration of Light fireworks competition kicked off on Saturday, July 19th.
+Performances at the Vancouver Folk Music Festival likely paused so everyone can appreciate the fireworks display that night, and the view from Jericho Beach is actually pretty good!
+In 2026, however, the celebration of light is not scheduled.

 See the Vancouver Folk Music Festival website for full details about the concerts.